COVIDSafe Events Plan

 Museums Victoria actively promotes the management of a COVIDSafe environment for all visitors and staff.
-Our COVIDSafe plans reflect the most up to date public health directions from the Victorian Government and Department of Health and Human Services (DHHS).
+Our COVIDSafe plans reflect the most up to date public health directions from the Victorian Government.

 Museum Spaces is committed to best-practice industry standards and will work with you to ensure the safe delivery and operation of events held in our spaces.
 Our number one priority is the health, and safety of you and your team, exhibitors, attendees, vendors, delegates, contractors and venue staff.

 As a venue we have outlined here the steps we are taking to reduce the risks of transmission and to provide safe and secure event spaces.
 This guidance also outlines client responsibilities consistent with current direction from the Victorian Government.

 If you are planning a public event in Victoria, it is your legal responsibility to ensure that you are designing a COVIDSafe event that does not risk the spread of coronavirus (COVID-19).

 It is the responsibility of the event organiser to ensure that workers, including volunteers, vendors and contractors, understand and comply with COVIDSafe work practices, including training in COVIDSafe behaviours.

 All public events must comply with the requirements of the Public Events Framework, including the attendee limits and density requirements.
 Depending on the scale and risk involved in running the public event, the event organiser must seek approval from the Victorian Government to run the event and provide evidence this approval has been granted.

 The Victorian Government has established a process to review and approve events, ensuring public event organisers consider the appropriate infection prevention controls and public health advice as part of their planning and delivery of events.